 This one sentence sums up what it’s like to be an entrepreneur.
 Every day there will be setbacks and you have to have the self-motivation and adaptability to pick yourself up and not lose the passion you had at the beginning.
 Of course no one wants to fail and everyone wants their first business to succeed, so there is always an element of fear.
 It’s how you bounce back from failure that really counts.
 And here impulsivity can be key.

 I took my first risk when I made the decision to start my own venture: datemy.co.uk.
-After all of the industry research I had to do, I still felt like there was space for a platform where you could help someone else find love.
+After all of the industry research, on how to set up an online dating business, I had to do, I still felt like there was space for a platform where you could help someone else find love.
 I was aware of the risk, but the story behind datemy pushed me to believe in it and my impulsiveness did not allow me to be afraid of the consequences.

 I was aware of the consequences and possibility of failure, but my impulsive nature allowed me to take the biggest risk I’d ever made and start datemy.co.uk.
 And now we have people from all over the country signing up to give their single parents, friends or colleagues a nudge towards love.